 - E-learning courses through TDI Professional and Continuing Education

-- The Preference Laboratory at The Dartmouth Institute for Health Policy and Clinical Practice is a research group focused on developing tools and interventions to improve shared decision-making (SDM) in health care.
+- The Coproduction Laboratory at The Dartmouth Institute for Health Policy and Clinical Practice is a research group focused on developing tools and interventions to improve shared decision-making (SDM) in health care.

 Other online resources

-For more than 30 years, the American Academy on Communication in Healthcare (AACH) has been in the forefront of research and teaching relationship-centered healthcare communication.
-If you are looking for ways to improve patient safety, interdisciplinary teamwork, patient satisfaction scores, or just want to work on individual communication skills, AACH can help.
+For more than 30 years, the American Academy on Communication in Healthcare (AACH) has been at the forefront of research and teaching relationship-centered healthcare communication.
+If you are looking for ways to improve patient safety, interdisciplinary teamwork, and patient satisfaction scores or just want to work on individual communication skills, AACH can help.

 Emmi's technology-based solutions are designed using a human-centered approach to empower people to be participants and partners in their care while improving the business performance of healthcare systems.

 Health Dialog works with health plans and employers to improve the quality of care and reduce the costs of healthcare by enhancing the quality of patient-physician dialogs.